 The International Bible Study Commentary website has continued to grow since it began in June 2010 as the International Bible Lessons Commentary.
 Within three years, more than 150 Bible Lesson Commentaries had been published, and many suggestions by readers have resulted in an increase in the variety of resources and the number of weekly readers.
 From looking through the commentary contents, you will be able to see how the number of resources provided each week has expanded, and you will notice that the earliest commentaries contain only a Bible commentary and lesson.
 Later, the weekly International Bible Study Commentary was expanded to include Discussion Questions for Thinking Further.
 Then, some teachers asked for Discussion Hints for Thinking Further (not specific answers to the questions, but hints for discussion) to accompany the discussion questions, so these were added to the weekly commentary.
 Later, a Student Study Handout with Scripture Text was added with a study plan that enables teachers to print out the weekly Scripture text for students to use in the beginning of class.
 The Student Study Handout with Scripture Text printout includes room for each student to do some self-study during a “quiet time” prior to discussing the Bible lesson in class.
 Some classes use one or more Bible translations so they can compare the translations in class.

-The International Bible Study Commentary began only one Bible translation.
-Now the The International Bible Study Commentary offers three popular Bible translations.
-The King James Version [KJV], the New American Standard Bible [NASB], and the New Revised Standard Version [NRSV] are now included for you to print out and use for lesson preparation or in class.
+The International Bible Study Commentary began with only one Bible translation.
+Now the The International Bible Study Commentary offers four popular Bible translations.
+The King James Version [KJV], the New American Standard Bible [NASB], the New International Version [NIV] and the New Revised Standard Version [NRSV] are now included for you to print out and use for lesson preparation or in class.
 Resources are also available in an easy-print large print format for the visually impaired.
-We have chosen to offer these three versions because the language of the beloved King James Version is the foundation for many subsequent and reliable translations, the New American Standard Bible seems to offer the most literal translation, and the New Revised Standard Version seems to read closer to contemporary English usage.
-Some translations seem to be better than others in revealing the meaning of a verse, and all three of these translations can be compared for a better understanding of the Bible text and its meaning.
+We have chosen to offer these four versions because the language of the beloved King James Version is the foundation for many subsequent and reliable translations, the New American Standard Bible seems to offer the most literal translation of the original languages, the New International Version [NIV] seems more contemporary and readable to some, and the New Revised Standard Version seems to read closer to contemporary English usage while trying to remain true to the most original Bible manuscripts.
+Some translations seem to be better than others in revealing the meaning of a verse, and all four of these translations can be compared for a better understanding of the Bible text and its meaning.
+The resources provided here will enable you and your students to compare and discuss these four different translations.

 The International Bible Lesson Commentary [The IBLC] formerly followed the Bible lesson selection sequence of the Uniform Lessons Series provided by the Committee on the Uniform Series of the National Council of Churches, sometimes known as the International Sunday School Lessons [ISSL].
 The former International Bible Lessons Commentaries, International Bible Lessons, and the accompanying Sunday School resources of the previous International Bible Lesson Commentaries and the International Bible Lessons are still available through this International Bible Study Commentary website.
 The International Bible Study Commentary has no relationship with the National Council of Churches or the Committee on the Uniform Series of the National Council of Churches.